OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

 ---------------------------------

 A crucial tool for the sysadmin is to execute commands in parallel on the compute nodes.
-The widely used pdsh_ tool may be used for this (see also ClusterShell_tool_ below).
+The widely used pdsh_ tool may be used for this (see also ClusterShell_tool_ above).

 .. _pdsh: https://github.com/grondo/pdsh